 Cumbria and the lakes will always have a huge space in my heart.
-One of the main reasons I’m super happy to be a Lake District Wedding Photographer in 2020 is that I’ve been visiting them since I was just a little boy as I have family that live in Cartmel.
+One of the main reasons I’m super happy to be a Lake District Wedding Photographer in 2020 is that I’ve been visiting them since I was just a little boy as I have family that lives in Cartmel.
 I actually live perfectly in between two of the countries greatest national parks.
 Snowdonia just an hour south of me and The Lake District and hour north.
 My wife and I love to visit the beautiful waters and the breathtaking fells, when we either take our dog walking or we take boat trips on the lakes with the kids.
 I also like to visit the various hills and fells to walk with my friends and sometimes take part in some wild camping.
-In my opinion, you just cant beat the wilderness and freedom of the great outdoors.
-This location is one of the most beautiful places in the world you could chose to get married.
+In my opinion, you just can’t beat the wilderness and freedom of the great outdoors.
+This location is one of the most beautiful places in the world you could choose to get married.

 Wedding Venues & Ceremonies

 When it comes down to Lake District Wedding Venues you’ll be spoiled for choice.
 Not only with the number of locations for your marriage but the style and type of wedding you’re after.
 From breathtaking fell set castles such as Muncaster Castle to small luxury hotels such as Just The Two Of Us at the Lakeside Hotel on Lake Windermere.
 Armathwaite Hall near the shores of Lake Bassenthwaite provides a real feel of luxury for wedding guests.
 The Coppermine Lakes Cottages provides for a perfect mountainous wedding venue.
-It has breathtaking views of the Coniston Fells above and draw dropping sights of Coniston Water below.
+It has breathtaking views of the Coniston Fells above and draw-dropping sights of Coniston Water below.
 There is a beautiful spot near Lodore Falls Called Surprise View.
 You can see images from a recent wedding there by clicking here.

-Its hard not to sound biased being a wedding photographer, though weddings really are beautiful.
+It’s hard not to sound biased being a wedding photographer, though weddings really are beautiful.
 I’d take huge pride in being able to witness so many magical days for all my brides and grooms.
-Not even mentioning that I get a front row seat to it all.
+Not even mentioning that I get a front-row seat to it all.
 With weddings being so beautiful, why not choose to have your wedding in one of the most beautiful locations on the planet you don’t really need many reasons to get married here.
-A cumbrian national park wedding would set the bar extremely high for beautiful wedding locations around the world.
+A Cumbrian national park wedding would set the bar extremely high for beautiful wedding locations around the world.
 The Lake District National park attracts over 15 million people every year, and for good reason.
-Imagine saying your vows to each other during your wedding ceremony whilst over looking Lake Windermere.
+Imagine saying your vows to each other during your wedding ceremony whilst overlooking Lake Windermere.
 Or if you’re the bride, imagine walking towards your husband to be whilst being surrounded by The Langdale Pikes.

 One of the great things about having your wedding in the Lake District.
 Is that although your wedding will be the main event for all of your wedding guests.
 There is plenty to do for your guests before and after your wedding.
 Here are some examples of things to do in the Lake District;

-Get On The Lakes!
+Get On The Water

 There are boat trips available on plenty of the Lake Districts waters, take a canoe across the calmness of Derwent water.
-Or for those ore adventurous, take part in some raft building for added adventure and fun!
+Or for those more adventurous, take part in some raft building for added adventure and fun!